Interracial adoption: Statistics

-Based on the Adoption and Foster Care Analysis and Reporting System (AFCARS) in the U.S., the fiscal year of 1998 showed that approximately 57% of children currently in foster care were of non-Caucasian background; 43% were white.
-Out of all foster children waiting for adoption 21% are black, 23% are Hispanic, 2% are American Indian/Alaska Native, 0% are Asian/Pacific Islander/Native Hawaiian, and 1% are unknown/unable to determine.
-Data from 2019 50.7% of adoptees that year were White, 20.1% Hispanic, 16.5% Black or African American, 9.2% of two or more races, 1.6% Native American/Alaskan native, 1.2% unidentifiable, 0.35% Asian, and 0.27% Hawaiian or Pacific Islander.
+Based on the Adoption and Foster Care Analysis and Reporting System (AFCARS) in the U.S., the fiscal year of 1998 showed that approximately 57% of children currently in foster care were of non-Caucasian background.
+Out of all foster children waiting for adoption 21% are Black, 23% are Hispanic, 2% are American Indian/Alaska Native, 0% are Asian/Pacific Islander/Native Hawaiian, and 1% are unknown/unable to determine.
+According to data from 2019, 50.7% of adoptees that year were White, 20.1% Hispanic, 16.5% Black or African American, 9.2% of two or more races, 1.6% Native American/Alaskan native, 1.2% unidentifiable, 0.35% Asian, and 0.27% Hawaiian or Pacific Islander.
 The most recent estimate of interracial adoption was performed in 1987 by the National Health Interview Survey (NHIS) and it found that 1% of white women adopt black children, 5% of white women adopt children of other races, and 2% of women of other races adopt white children (estimates include foreign-born).

-The US Census 2000 found that "White (and no other race), not Hispanic children made up the majority of all categories of children of householders under 18: about 58 percent of adopted children, 64 percent of biological children" and "Of the 1.7 million households with adopted children, about 308,000 (18 percent) contained members of different races."
+The US Census 2000 found that "White (and no other race), not Hispanic children made up the majority of all categories of children of householders under 18: about 58% of adopted children, 64% of biological children" and "Of the 1.7 million households with adopted children, about 308,000 (18%) contained members of different races."

-Between 2008 and 2009, approximately 2,700 white children were adopted compared to only 410 mixed-race children and only 90 black children in the UK.
-Approximately 1 in 10 children in care is black and 1 in 9 children in care comes from a racially mixed background.
-Black, mixed-race and Asian children typically wait to be adopted on average three years longer than white children.
+In the UK between 2008 and 2009, approximately 2,700 white children were adopted compared to only 410 mixed-race children and only 90 black children Approximately 1 in 10 children in care are black and 1 in 9 children in care come from a racially mixed background.
+Black, mixed-race, and Asian children typically wait to be adopted on average three years longer than white children.
 Children of mixed ethnicities are more likely than other children to be placed for adoption.
-Adoption placement of children of mixed ethnicities is difficult because it is influenced by values, ideology and anti-oppressive practices that need to be considered within the practice.
+Adoption placement of children of mixed ethnicities is difficult because it is influenced by values, ideology, and anti-oppressive practices that need to be considered within the practice.

 Interracial adoption grew significantly from 1999 to 2005 where it reached its peak year at 585 adoptions to the United States.
 Following 2005, interracial adoption into the US declined with 288 adoptions in the year 2011.
 From 1999 to 2011, there has been 233,934 adoptions into the United States from other countries across the globe.
 Of the total adoptions, 39.4% (92,202 children) were under the age of 12 months.
 Also, 63% (146,516 children) were female.
 Overall, children from China were the most common to be adopted.
 66,630 were from China and Russia was the second largest country with 45,112 children.